 Royle Media rarely uses these three social media advertising platforms.
 Like billboards, these ads are good for quick branding messages.
 There is no storytelling here, which is an important piece of branding campaigns.
 People do not research products or have intent to purchase when using Twitter, SnapChat and TikTok.
 These apps are for entertainment and messaging.

-For advertisers targeting younger people or sell consumer goods, all three platforms are effective.
-Events promotion is another area where these ads successful.
-The costs are reasonable if the audiences match the client’s targeting.
+For advertisers targeting younger people or selling consumer goods, all three platforms are effective.
+Event promotion is another area where these ads are successful.
+The costs are reasonable if the audience matches the client’s targeting.

 Royle Media Blog